fancl20/fancl20.github.io/blog/contents/00-posts/2021-06-30-io_uring-is-not-only-a-generic-asynchronous-syscall-facility/2021-06-30-io_uring-is-not-only-a-generic-asynchronous-syscall-facility.md

 date: 2021-06-30
 ---

-TL;DR\: After reading [`io_uring` is not an event system](https://despairlabs.com/posts/2021-06-16-io-uring-is-not-an-event-system/), I think there is another way to consider why `io_uring` can adapt to every use case: `io_uring` is more than a generic asynchronous syscall facility.
-It's the state-of-the-art asynchronous interface for communication between subsystems implemented between the kernel and the userspace.
+TL;DR\: `io_uring` is the state-of-the-art asynchronous interface for communication between subsystems implemented between the kernel and the userspace.

 ----